KasiaMisirli/ticket-viewer/README.md

 heroku open
 ```
 This command will open the app in a new window on your browser.
-If you can view the site, your lucky!
+If you can view the site, you are lucky!
-Often, heroku will display error in the browser and then you have to use following command to see the logs, follow the logs to solve any issues.
+Often, heroku will display errors in the browser and then you have to use following command to see the logs, follow the logs to solve any issues.
 ```
 heroku logs
 ```
-You will probably notice that url that heroku gave you is very random and you would probably want to change the url.
+You will probably notice that the URL given by heroku is very random and you would probably want to change it.
 Please use the below command to achieve that.
 ```
 heroku apps:rename newname --app oldname
 ```